Menu

 Browse to the ContentView.swift file and make a small change and re-run the target: the app will be re-built and re-run on both platforms simultaneously with your changes.

 You’re now ready to continue working on your first Skip app!
-For more information - including common issues and workarounds - see the Development documentation.
+For more information - including common issues and workarounds - see the Development chapter.
 Consider browsing our other documentation as well.
 Happy Skipping!

 Creating a Multi-Module App

-skip init --appid=com.xyz.HelloSkip multi-project HelloSkip HelloModel HelloCore
+skip init --appid=bundle.id.HelloSkip multi-project HelloSkip HelloModel HelloCore

 This command will create a SwiftPM project with three modules: HelloSkip, HelloModel, and HelloCore.
 The heuristics of such module creation is that the modules will all be dependent on their subsequent peer module, with the first module (HelloSkip) having an initial dependency on SkipUI, the second module depending on SkipModel, and the final module in the chain depending on SkipFoundation.
 The Package.swift file can be manually edited to shuffle around dependencies, or to add new dependencies on external Skip frameworks such as the SkipSQL or SkipFirebase libraries.